 Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

-PHMSA is publishing this notice to solicit public comments on a request for a special permit renewal and the addition of special permit segments from the Columbia Gulf Transmission, L.L.C.
-(CGT).
+PHMSA is publishing this notice to solicit public comments on a request for special permit received from the Columbia Gulf Transmission, LLC (CGT).
 The special permit request is seeking relief from compliance with certain requirements in the Federal pipeline safety regulations.
 At the conclusion of the 30-day comment period, PHMSA will review the comments received from this notice as part of its evaluation to grant or deny the special permit request.

 Comments should reference the docket number for this specific special permit request and may be submitted in the following ways:

 E-Gov Website: http://www.Regulations.gov.
 This site allows the public to enter comments on any Federal Register notice issued by any agency.

 Mail: Docket Management System: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Hand Delivery: Docket Management System: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590, between 9:00 a.m. and 5:00 p.m., Monday through Friday, except Federal holidays.